JosephM101/Force-Windows-11-Install/README.md

 - Right-click the script (Win11-ImageBuilder.ps1), and click `Run with PowerShell`.
 - You should see something like this:
  ![image](https://user-images.githubusercontent.com/28277730/124337360-26e08300-db70-11eb-9f09-6f7ef011810e.png)
 - The script will first ask for the paths to the Windows 10 and Windows 11 install ISOs, and will then ask for a target to save the output ISO to.
-These MUST be absolute paths, and due to some current bugs, none of the paths can be in a directory like `C:\`.
-For best results, store everything on your Desktop or in your Documents folder.
+These MUST be absolute paths, and quotation marks around the paths are recommended to avoid problems.
+Some good places to save the output image are in your `Desktop`, `Documents`, or even your `Downloads` folder.

   NOTE: Instead of typing the paths, you can simply drag and drop the iso files into the PowerShell window, and the path will be automatically inserted.
   ![BeJDoIrEbB](https://user-images.githubusercontent.com/28277730/124337775-47a9d800-db72-11eb-95d8-5bc1e77b1a06.gif)